DFE-Digital/tra-digital-design-history/app/posts/trs-console/2023-12-15-adding-mandatory-qualifications.md

 ### Training provider

 The user enters the training provider using an [accessible autocomplete](https://github.com/alphagov/accessible-autocomplete).
+It includes the 5 current and 9 former training providers.

+This is more flexible than restricting users to choosing a current provider.
+We know that users occasionally need to add an old qualification.

+However it means there’s a risk that a user will accidentally add a former provider for a new qualification.

-There are only 5 current training providers and 9 former providers.
-This means that we could have let users select them with radio buttons.
+Since there are only 14 providers in total, we could have let users select them with radio buttons.

 However, in other parts of the service the list of training providers will be much longer.
 We decided that we’ll consistently use the accessible autocomplete for lists of training providers.

-We also decided that both current and former providers will be available when adding a mandatory qualification.

-This is more flexible because users occasionally need to add an old qualification.
-However it means there’s a risk that a user will accidentally add a former provider for a new qualification.

 We plan to store the list of current providers and former providers in a [central DfE resource](https://github.com/DFE-Digital/dfe-reference-data).